Welcome- I’m so happy that you’re here!

 All of the unkind and uncompassionate voices that filled my head and my heart for so long were still there, telling me that I wasn’t worthy enough to practice Yoga, that it was for other people who weren’t as messed up and damaged as I was.
 And yet… Yoga never abandoned me.
 The practice continued to call me back at different times in my life.
 Joyful times, like when I finally met someone compassionate, patient, and supportive that I could spend my life with, to times of sorrow when I lost my mother to decades of opioid abuse.

-Embracing Yoga and the healing introspection and self-discovery it offers has infinitely improved my self-worth, relationships and my perspective in the world.
-The road can still be a rough one at times, and I can still feel both opposing forces, but because of my Yoga practice I now possess the self-awareness and self-love to choose which I will listen to.
+Embracing Yoga and holistic living and the healing introspection and self-discovery they offer has infinitely improved my self-worth, relationships and my perspective in the world.
+The road can still be a rough one at times, and I can still feel both opposing forces, but because I now make intention and mindfulness my priority I now possess the self-awareness and self-love to choose which I will listen to.

 Thank you for letting me share my story with you.
-You know it’s never an easy thing to do, but our HSP stories are so important and the world needs to hear more of them.
+It’s never an easy thing to do, but our HSP stories are so important and the world needs to hear more of them.

 I hope that by sharing mine it will be a little easier to share yours.